valiquette/homebridge-rachio-irrigation/README.md

   <img width=260 src="images/IMG_3913.PNG"/>
  </div align="left">
 </p>
-<br>There are plus and minus to each so why not have options
+<br>There are plus and minus to each, so why not have options.
-<br>Changing this setting in Homebridge will require the accessory to be removed from cache and you may need to reopen Homekit
+<br>Changing this setting in Homebridge will require the accessory to be removed from cache and you may need to reopen Homekit.

 # API Key